desert habitat and types

 Factors affecting arid lands

-The major abiotic factors affecting arid land are almost the same with that of grassland.
+The major abiotic factors affecting arid land are almost the same as that of grassland.
 These factors are temperature, rainfall, sunlight, wind, and low relative humidity.

 Please share if you find our article good and useful